OpenMage/rfcs/proposed/0002-release-schedule.md

 - All new releases are at least minor versions so it is understood there is basically always a small upgrade risk.
 This resolves the common issue where a feature is BC breaking but in a very small way - this is always acceptable.
 - The "which branch?" debate is resolved because all PRs go to "main" which is also indefinitely the default checkout branch.
+- Minor releases are as easy as tagging the latest "main" with a new release number.
-- Bleeding-edge users and can easily use "dev-main" indefinitely.
+- Bleeding-edge users and can easily use "dev-main" via composer indefinitely.
 - Active users can upgrade as new releases are announced using the major/minor numbers as guidance.
 - Users wanting minimal upgrade hassle always have at least 2 years to get up to date to the latest major version for another two years or more.